Post-Install Configuration

 }'

-The response will return a random generated password for the new user.
+The response will return a randomly generated password for the new user.

-You cannot set your own password to the users, but admin users can reset password to any users other than themselves (to prevent lockout).
+You cannot set your own password for users, but admin users can reset passwords for any users other than themselves (to prevent lockout).
 We enforce random and sufficiently long passwords.

 Create Your First Application